posativ/acrylamid/docs/commands.rst

     which a re-layout of your entries, you can use ``--keep-links`` to use the permalink as path.

+-f, --force         override existing entries, use with care!
--m, --markup=LANG   reconversion of HTML to LANG, supports every language that
+-m FMT              reconversion of HTML to FMT, supports every language that
                     pandoc supports (if you have pandoc installed).
 Use "HTML" if you don't whish any reconversion.
 -k, --keep-links    keep original permanent-links and also create content
                     structure in that way.
 This does *not* work, if you links are like this: ``/?p=23``.
+-p, --pandoc        use pandoc first, then ``html2rest`` or ``html2text``

 deploy